fBravoBravo/BizAwayTechChallenge/README.md

 ### Cache

-To optimize performance, I've implemented a small cache for the explore trips endpoint.
+For optimizing performance a small cache has been implemented for the explore trips endpoint.
 This cache stores recent search results using the origin and destination as keys.
-When a user makes a request with the same origin and destination, the app quickly returns the cached results instead of performing a new search.
+Whenever a user makes a request with the same origin and destination, the app quickly returns the cached results instead of performing a new search.

 To ensure data freshness, each cached entry has a time-to-live (TTL) of one minute.
-After this time, the entry is automatically removed, and subsequent requests for the same origin and destination will trigger a new search.
+After this time, the entry is automatically removed and subsequent requests for the same origin and destination will trigger a new search.

 The benefits of caching are evident in performance benchmarks.
-For instance, when making two consecutive calls to the endpoint with the same parameters (e.g., http://localhost:3000/api/trips/exploreTrips?origin=MAD&destination=JFK&sort_by=cheapest), the first call might take around 600 milliseconds.
+For instance, when making two consecutive calls to the endpoint with the same parameters (e.g. http://localhost:3000/api/trips/exploreTrips?origin=MAD&destination=JFK&sort_by=cheapest), the first call might take around 600 milliseconds.
 However, the second call will be significantly faster, typically completing in under 50 milliseconds.

 ## Tests cases coverage